 Environmental tracers are detected in groundwater using tools like mass spectrometry for isotopes and chemicals, spectrophotometry for organic compounds, and radiometry for radioactive tracers.

-How do Environmental Tracers Reduce Uncertainties and Improve Predictions?
+How Do Environmental Tracers Reduce Uncertainties and Improve Predictions?

 In short, specific environmental tracers can independently and uniquely measure different groundwater characteristics and processes.
-Environmental tracers integrate over heterogeneous aquifer properties and help better represent groundwater flow and transport dynamics.
+Environmental tracers integrate over heterogenous aquifer properties and help better represent groundwater flow and transport dynamics.
 This information is valuable for groundwater system predictions, such as identifying sources of groundwater and contamination, which can be of interest to liability holders and regulatory agencies.